The Scaling of Errors: Why Q3 Is Non-Negotiable

 Why Speed Makes It Worse

-But speed and validation are in tension.
+Speed and validation are in tension.
 Faster production means less time for validation.
 More content means more surface area for errors to hide.
 Lower cost means fewer human experts checking the work.

 The Compound Cost of Errors